stepstefan/stepstefan.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

+Senior research engineer @ YDrive AI

-Computer vision research engineer with several years of experience in industrial R&D, specializing in structure-from-motion, neural rendering, and 3D generative modeling.
-Interested in connecting classical computer vision with deep learning approaches.
+Research engineer with 5+ years of industry experience, specializing in 3D computer vision and graphics.\\
+Proficient in fields of structure-from-motion, neural rendering and generative 3D modeling.

+Interested in figuring out how to scale 3D foundational models to unbouded scenes in procedural and generalizable ways.